Movatterモバイル変換

 Today part ofSerbia

-ThePrincipality of Serbia (Serbian:Књажество Србија,romanizedKnjažestvo Srbija) was an autonomous, later sovereign state in theBalkans that came into existence as a result of theSerbian Revolution, which lasted between 1804 and 1817.[2]
-Its creation was negotiated first through an unwritten agreement betweenMiloš Obrenović, leader of theSecond Serbian Uprising, andOttoman officialMarashli Pasha.
-It was followed by the series of legal documents published by theSublime Porte in 1828, 1829 and finally, 1830—theHatt-i Sharif.
+ThePrincipality of Serbia (Serbian:Књажество Србија,romanizedKnjažestvo Srbija) was an autonomous, later sovereign state in theBalkans that came into existence as a result of theSerbian Revolution.
+Its creation was negotiated first through an unwritten agreement betweenMiloš Obrenović, leader of theSecond Serbian Uprising, andOttoman officialMarashli Pasha, followed by a series of decrees of theSublime Porte in 1828–1833.
 Itsde facto independence ensued in 1867, following the evacuation of the remaining Ottoman troops from theBelgrade Fortress and the country; its independence was recognized internationally in 1878 by theTreaty of Berlin.
 In 1882 the country was elevated to the status ofkingdom.

 Background and establishment